 Manna was a project done in conjunction with Professor Heimann from CMU.
 This project was done as an independent study with the guidance of my professor, and it was mostly a solo project on my end.
 From start to finish, I was responsible for the development of the web application Prof H identified a problem within his Church, ACAC Pittsburgh, and tasked me to do create an application that would simplify the process of countless email threads and attachments to a system where Deacons of the church could open cases to provide aid for someone and attach relevant documents so that other Deacons could vote and discuss.

 The first few days of the project were to create the database needed for this application, so I made an ERD and created a developmental database on SQL lite for the purposes of this project.
 Key tables were that there had to be users, which were the deacons, and each deacon could create cases online.
 Each case would have document(s) that could be attached and each case would have a vote count.
-Overall, it was a pretty simple application, an dover the period of 4 months, I worked on it for about 5-6 hours each week.

 From there, I started designing the UI for the application.
 Overall, it was quite simple, and I based my designs on something a little more minimal from something like UDFORE.
 I primarily started my designs from a mobile screen, as the focus was to make sure the mobile experience was worthwhile.
 When the mobile screens were done, I simply just “enlarged” the sections to fit a webpage.
 I tried to keep the designs simple since I wanted to just make sure that it was functional yet it could easily resize and be responsive towards all screens.
+I also made an invision app with intentions of user testing with deacons, but since Prof H was a deacon and due to time constraints, he gave the go ahead to proceed.

 One thing I struggled with when designing was the Nav bar itself.
 I wanted the logo to be centered with buttons under it on mobile, but on computer screens, I wanted them to be separate so that it would take up space and act as a long nav bar.
 For the sake of time, I did not want to deal with collapsing the nav bar buttons into a hamburger bar, and since there were only a few actions, it felt okay to keep the buttons the same size for mobile and for web.